Photoshop Tips for quality and speed

 Have you gotten used to the new interface yet?
 Heres’s a tip that will make you love it.
 As you probably already know, pressing the Tab key will hide all the palettes.
 Ok you knew that, so it’s not the tip, here’s the tip.
 If you roll your mouse to the left or right edge of the screen, the palettes will pop out for your use.
 Make your selection and then roll back to your image and the palettes will disappear again.

 Here’s another tip to help you love the new interface.
-Have you noticed that when your in icon mode (everything is minimized) and you expand a palette to choose it’s option, it stays open and now you have to make an extra step to close it?
+Have you noticed that when you’re in icon mode (everything is minimized) and you expand a palette to choose it’s option, it stays open and now you have to make an extra step to close it?
 Right click anywhere in the palettes and choose Auto Collapse Icon Palettes.
 Now when you choose an option and then click in your document, the palette will automatically collapse closed again.

 B&W drag to change color